 That said, CoreXY and Delta 3D printers are specifically designed for faster print speeds and provide additional benefits that resin prints don’t have.
 These printers provide a better balance in price, build volume, and print speeds.

-If fast speed is your primary concern, the UNIZ Slash Plus or the Phrozen Sonic Mini 4K are the fastest 3D printers on the list.
+If fast speed is your primary concern, the Phrozen Sonic Mini 4K is a speedy resin printer on the list.
 But, if you need an FDM printer that has a decent print speed, costs less, and is easy to operate, the Voron 2.4 and FLSUN SR Super Racer are the fastest 3D printers that also offer great value.

 Rigidity